intel/ad-rss-lib/README.md

 - [FAQ](./FAQ.md)

 ## Releases <a name="releases"></a>
+General release notes and changes can be found in the [Changelog](./CHANGELOG.md)

 ### Release 1.x.x <a name="release_1"></a>
 The initial release of the C++ software library for RSS implements a subset of the rules and calculations specified in the published RSS paper.
 This means that this release handles a subset of autonomous driving scenarios, described below.
 Scenarios other than this subset cannot be handled.